 A new Ferrari

 512 S makes its first public performance at a press conference in November 1969.
-The chassis was similar to the one in P4 with a semi-monocoque design.
-The engine was a direct development to the one used in Can-Am series, now fitted with twin overhead camshafts, four valves per cylinder and fuel injection made by Lucas.
-First, 512s had around 550 hp, but only a year later they had leveled the 918 performance with 620 hp at 9 000 rpm.
+The chassis is similar to the one in P4 with a semi-monocoque design.
+The engine is a direct development of the one used in Can-Am series.
+It now has twin overhead camshafts, four valves per cylinder and fuel injection made by Lucas.
+Firstly, 512s have around 550 hp but only a year later they level up the 918 performance with 620 hp at 9 000 rpm.

-The Ferrari 512S, used in the 1970 season, and its successor the 512M are among the most iconic Ferrari sports-racing cars.
-And you have to remember that.
-Ferarri was still the leading name in motorsport, they had the best and most know drivers including Mario Andretti, John Surtees, Clay Ragazzoni, Jacky Ickx, Ronnie Peterson and Derek Bell.
-Their rivalry against the 917s was spectacular.
-At one side you had a faster car, but on the other Porsche 917 benefitted from greater reliability.
+The Ferrari 512 S, that drives in the 1970 season, and its successor the Ferrari 512 M are among the most iconic Ferrari sports-racing cars.
+Ferarri is still the leading name in motorsport and they have the best drivers.
+Talents like Mario Andretti, John Surtees, Clay Ragazzoni, Jacky Ickx, Ronnie Peterson, Derek Bell are just a few of them.
+Their rivalry against the 917s is spectacular.
+The Ferrari is faster but the Porsche is more reliable.
+Who wins?